Delek US (DK)

 AI Analysis | Feedback

-Avigal Soreq, Chief Executive Officer and President
+Avigal Soreq - President & Chief Executive Officer

 Mr. Soreq joined Delek US as Chief Executive Officer and President in June 2022.
-Previously, he held the position of Chief Executive Officer of El Al Airlines from January 2021 until May 2022.
-Prior to that, he served in several capacities at Delek US from December 2012 through 2020, including Chief Operating Officer, Chief Commercial Officer, Executive Vice President, and Vice President.
-Mr. Soreq also served on the Board of Directors of Alon USA Energy, Inc. from 2015 to 2017.
-Before joining Delek US, he worked for SunPower Corporation and as a senior finance and business consultant for Trabelsy & Co., as well as a consultant in the corporate finance department for KPMG's Tel-Aviv office.
-He is a certified public accountant in Israel and served in the Israeli Air Force.
+He previously served as Chief Executive Officer of El Al Airlines from January 2021 until May 2022.
+Prior to that, Mr. Soreq held several roles at Delek US from December 2012 through 2020, including Chief Operating Officer, Chief Commercial Officer, Executive Vice President, and Vice President.
+He also served on the Board of Directors of Alon USA Energy, Inc. from 2015 to 2017.
+Before joining Delek US, he worked for SunPower Corporation and as a senior finance and business consultant for Trabelsy & Co., and as a corporate finance consultant for KPMG's Tel-Aviv office.
+Mr. Soreq is a certified public accountant in Israel and served in the Israeli Air Force from 1996 to 2004, reaching the rank of Major.

-Mark Hobbs, Executive Vice President and Chief Financial Officer
+Mark Hobbs - EVP, Chief Financial Officer

-Mr. Hobbs has served as Executive Vice President and Chief Financial Officer of Delek US since March 2025.
-Before this, he was Executive Vice President, Corporate Development, starting in October 2022.
-Prior to joining Delek US, he was a Managing Director in investment banking at Citigroup, where he held the role of Global Head of Downstream sector coverage since 2011 and was a member of the Clean Energy Transition group since 2021.
-From 2004 through 2011, Mr. Hobbs was a member of the Global Energy Group at UBS, serving as Head of Europe, Middle East, and Africa energy coverage from 2009 to 2011.
-He also had previous experience as an energy investment banker with Morgan Stanley and CS First Boston.
+Mr. Hobbs has served as Executive Vice President and Chief Financial Officer since March 2025.
+He previously held the position of Executive Vice President, Corporate Development, beginning in October 2022.
+Before joining Delek US, Mr. Hobbs was a Managing Director in investment banking at Citigroup, serving as Global Head of Downstream sector coverage since 2011 and as a member of the Clean Energy Transition group since 2021.
+From 2004 through 2011, he was with the Global Energy Group at UBS, including serving as Head of Europe, Middle East, and Africa energy coverage from 2009.
+Mr. Hobbs was also an energy investment banker in Houston with Morgan Stanley and CS First Boston.

 AI Analysis | Feedback